 Does Ballet West ever donate to other organizations or causes?

 While we are not in the position to make cash contributions, we do what we can to support other non-profit organizations, special events and worthy causes.
 Each year we support hundreds of such organizations by donating tickets or Ballet West items.
 We are limited to what we can do, so it’s first come first served.
-You may request a donation by issuing a request in writing, on your organization’s letterhead, and faxing it to Jodie Fisher at 801-359-3504.
+You may request a donation by filling out this form.

 Is there ever an opportunity to watch studio rehearsals?

 Yes.
-Throughout the year, Ballet West offers private and group tours of the Capitol Theatre, including an opportunity to observe a studio rehearsal.
-For more information about tours, please contact Camellia Rowland at 801-869-6917 firstname.lastname@example.org.
+As a benefit to donors, throughout the year, Ballet West offers private and group tours of the Capitol Theatre, including an opportunity to observe a studio rehearsal.
+For more information about tours, please contact our Development department at 801-869-6936.

 How can I advertise in your playbill?

 The Ballet West playbill (the program distributed at our productions) is published by Mills Publishing.
-You may inquire about advertising by calling Jackie Medina at 801-467-9419 or by clicking here .
+You may inquire about advertising by calling Mills Publishing at 801-467-9419.

 How can our company become a sponsor?

 Each year Ballet West strives to develop partnerships with local organizations, businesses and individuals.
 Through these relationships Ballet West offers many sponsor and donor opportunities that help support the creative and educational missions of the company.
 This is a wonderful way to get involved and gain visibility within the community.
-To find out more, click here or call 801-869-6919.
+To find out more, please call our Development department at 801-869-6934.